-- All modules must use 3.3-Volt unbuffered RAM - All modules should have the same operating speed, e.g. 60ns - Do not install any module larger than 32MB in DIMM3
+- All modules must be 3.3-Volt - All modules have same operating speed, e.g. 60ns

 Other than these requirements, there is no limitation on the variety of combinations, so they are not listed here.
 We recommend using one type of DRAM, either EDO or Synchronous.
 SDRAM is faster than EDO.